openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/reflect/reflect_package_api/reflect_package_classes.md

 >
 > - If the instance member variable is modified by the `var` modifier, it is mutable.
 > - If the instance member variable is modified by the `let` modifier, it is immutable.
-> - Any instance member variable of a `struct` type instance is immutable.
-> - Any instance member variable whose type is `struct` is immutable.

 Return Value: